JSEver/JSAjaxFileUploader/README.md

 JSAjaxFileUploader
 ==================

 JSAjaxFileUploader is a jQuery Plugin with ease of use.
 Just Download the  plugin include it in your project and thats it you are all set to use it.
+It's designed for developers to allow for easy integration and modification.

 Fully customizable with many options. using  JSAjaxFileUploader jQuery plugin you can have multiple upload forms in a same web page at the same time and you can also select multiple files for upload.